-There has been a lot of chatter in recent months about cloud print management services, and it’s interesting to observe how different the assumptions have been about the meaning of “cloud print management” and what a cloud print management solution looks like.
+There has been a lot of chatter in recent months about cloud print management services, and it’s interesting to observe how different the assumptions have been about the meaning of “cloud print management” and what cloud print management solutions look like.

 Some IT pros assume that “cloud print management” means hosting an on-premises software solution in a cloud space such as IBM Cloud or Microsoft Azure.
 This “lift and shift” strategy does make sense for some businesses, especially those looking to gradually reduce the number of servers in their data center.